Bogdan-Fai/Business_Analytics04/README.md

 ### 1. Domain <div id="31"></div>

-**Domain** is a part of the real world considered within certain boundaries.
+**Domain** is a part of the real world that is considered within certain boundaries.

 These are circumstances and conditions that:

-- affect the design/change of the system;
+- influence the design/change of the system;
 - are influenced by the design/change of the system;
-- help to understand the system.
+- contribute to the understanding of the system.

-The domain may include:
+The domain may include

 - real world objects,
 - data flows,
-- people,
+- people
 - organizations,
 - business processes,
 - ideas,
 - technologies,
 - goals and tasks,
-- connections between any of the above.
+- relationships between any of the above.

 That is, the domain includes not only the system and the external entities related to it, but also all the concepts contained in the system and somehow related to it.
 Everything that enters and surrounds the system.

 Figure 1 shows the context of the system according to Task 1, the green area is the context, the dashed line is the boundaries of the context.
-In the context we have selected the system and its environment (external entities) that directly interact with the system - the regulator and the sanitary and epidemiological surveillance.
+In the context, we have selected the system and its environment (external entities) that directly interact with the system — the regulator and the sanitary and epidemiological surveillance.

-Note that the concept of context is not directly related to the Context class in programming (providing access to the underlying functions of an application).
+Note that the concept of context is not directly related to the Context class in programming (which provides access to the underlying functions of an application).

 *Figure 1.*

 ![](misc/images/img1_eng.png)

-Relationships and dependencies are important domain concepts.
-It is the knowledge of concepts, the understanding of dependencies existing in the domain that is valuable for an analyst involved in the development of IT systems.
+Relationships and dependencies are important concepts in the domain.
+It is the knowledge of concepts, the understanding of dependencies that exist in the domain, that is valuable for an analyst involved in the development of IT systems.
 But it takes a lot of time to understand a new domain well.
 Therefore, knowledge of one or more domains is highly valued in IT teams.
 Read more about methods for immersing yourself in a new domain:

 1. [Irina Gertovskaya "Immersion in a new domain.
 Analyst's check-list"](https://www.youtube.com/watch?v=XTyCgsKYHQo&t=4s).
 2. [Marina Davydova "Workshop: Research of the domain as a quest in the analyst's work"](https://www.youtube.com/watch?v=5r7-XfQ9FK8&list=PLQGve2f3j-H1s-w3V_w-pIvvGXuaoLvof&index=1&t=376s).

 ### 2. Identification of Entities and Actions With Them <div id="32"></div>

-There is a simple way to identify entities in a domain: in texts describing problems and needs, we distinguish "noun-verb" or "noun - verbal noun" pairs.
+There is a simple way to identify entities in a domain: in texts describing problems and needs, we distinguish "noun-verb" or "noun — verbal noun" pairs.
 If a noun is an object in the real world (or in the virtual world, but not yet in our system), and if it occurs several times, it is a candidate for objects (entities) in the system.
 Read more about the order of entity identification:

-1. Identification of candidates for entity
+1. Identifying candidates for entity
-   Underline nouns and especially noun-verb or verbal-noun pairs in texts describing a task or problem.
+   Underline nouns and especially noun-verb or verb-noun pairs in texts describing a task or problem.
 When actions are performed on something, it is a candidate for system objects.

-2. Identification of entities
+2. Identifying entities
-   Identify from the underlined nouns, objects, events - everything that will be present in the data, on which users or the system itself will work in our system.
+   Identify from the underlined nouns, objects, events — everything that will be present in the data on which users or the system itself will work in our system.
 Each entity must be coherent and logically separate from all others.

 3. Defining the key properties of each entity
-   Define properties (attributes) unique to each entity.
+   Define properties (attributes) that are unique to each entity.
 Sometimes in the text it is a noun that is somehow related to the noun identified as the entity.
-There can be one or more unique attributes for each entity.
+There may be one or more unique attributes for each entity.

 4. Defining relationships between entities \
    Identify relationships between entities: